antoine-zurcher/master-project/prototype/README.md

-To run the web app, you need to execute the command:
+To run the web app, you need to execute this command in the terminal:

 `python index.py`